Korean Mushrooms That Make Great Vegetarian Dishes

 You can easily spot it in Tangsuyuk (Sweet and Sour Pork) at Korean-Chinese restaurants, or in Japchae (stir-fried glass noodles and vegetables, perfect for holidays).

-For the vegan Japchae recipe above, you’ll need glass noodles, spinach, carrots, onions, wood ear mushrooms, enoki mushrooms, minced garlic, chives, dark soy sauce, starch syrup (or sugar), salt, perilla oil, whole sesame seeds, and black pepper.
+For the vegan Japchae recipe, you’ll need glass noodles, spinach, carrots, onions, wood ear mushrooms, enoki mushrooms, minced garlic, chives, dark soy sauce, starch syrup (or sugar), salt, perilla oil, whole sesame seeds, and black pepper.

 I personally like mogi beoseot, but Koreans either love it or hate it because of its texture.